-- The manual method depends upon everyone subscribing to the task of actually booking.
+- The manual method depends requires everyone to learn the task of actually booking.
 When that doesn’t happen, issues are sure to follow.
-For last-minute meetings, the natural tendency to navigate around the official process comes into play.

 The interactive booking system

-An interactive meeting room booking system removes many of the friction points of getting into the right workspace.
+An interactive meeting room booking system removes many of the friction points associated with managing the office.
 The system works like this: